 Project Coordinator in Europe: Peter Rayner, director of the project “Music in a carehome”, England.

-Objectives of the Project: Through drama workshops we will ask the hard questions about violent or non-violent resistance.
+Objectives of the Project: Through drama workshops we will ask questions.
 The objective of the project is not to give the answers, but to ask the questions and through the workshops, encourage the participants to explore the answers for themselves.
-These workshops will not resolve any dispute or may not change lives immediately for the participants.
+These workshops may not change lives immediately for the participants.

 Change happens slowly whether change in attitude or action, but the workshops will be apart of change of attitudes and action over a period of time through listening, self-expression and dialogue.